lighthall-lab/lab-manual/README.md

     - `docs`
       - `protocol`
       - `irb`
+    - `deploy`
+      - Shortcuts, numbered and clearly named, in the order they appear on the study's exam protocol, pointed at the necessary files in `stimuli`, for easy deployment at the time of data collection.
     - `stimuli`
-      - All stimuli should be stored here.
-When appropriate, the experiment should be run directly from these files, and the structure should look like this:
+      - All stimuli should be stored here: stimulus images, paradigm scripts, configuration files, etc. When appropriate, such as when the `deploy` directory shortcuts are not working, the experiment should be run directly from these files.
-        - `src`
-          - Source files: stimulus images, paradigm scripts, configuration files, etc.
-        - `deploy`
-          - Shortcuts: numbered and clearly named, in the order they appear on the study's exam protocol, pointed at the necessary files in `src`, for easy deployment at the time of data collection.
     - `sourcedata`
       - All raw datafiles created by the experiment paradigm when data is collected, in individual subject folders.
       - Unless absolutely necessary, we should *never* directly manipulate the structure or content of datasets here.
 Instead, we should develop pipelines (`code`) for extracting data from here, transforming it, and loading it into `derivatives`.